kartikcho/Vibe-music/README.md

 # Vibe Music
-Offline music trends front end website using html, CSS, js, Bootstrap and angularjs
+Offline music trends front end website using html, CSS, js, Bootstrap and angularjs with custom made resources.

 ## This is a complete project
 This is supposed to be an offline only project for showing front end development,